-The HMSO will consider applications for either one-year or two-year grants, for a grant period beginning in the Summer of 2023.
+The HMSO will consider applications for either one-year or two-year grants, for a grant period beginning in the summer of 2024.
 Maximum level of support is \$10K per year, for up to two years.
-Tuition remission will not be supported.
 Two-year projects will be disbursed in two installments: a) initially; and b) after 12 months, conditional on review of a progress report due 9 months after the start of the study.
 Students should plan to complete not only the data collection, but also the analysis and "writing up" of their results within the time frame of their grant.
 The HMSO expects students to have an academic article either published or submitted to a scholarly journal by the end of the grant period.
 The "time schedule" section should state clearly the plan for accomplishing this.
 All publications and presentations arising from this award need to be acknowledged.
 It is appreciated if copies of all products generated with funding from this award (current or in the future) be submitted to the board.